 Download the 3M™ Novec™ 1230 Fire Protection Fluid brochure (PDF, 1.4 MB), the technical data sheet (PDF, 510 KB), or visit the Fire Suppression - Novec 1230 webpage to learn more.

 Novec 1230 fluid is designed to help protect continuity of operations because, unlike water, it does not damage electronic equipment and the critical data stored on it – to keep your business up and running.
 It also protects valuable assets including everything from paper archives and historical documents to priceless works of art and antiquities.
-To learn more about specific industry applications, download one of our brochures.
+To learn more about specific industry applications, download one of our brochures or learn more about Novec 1230 case studies.

 3M produces Novec 1230 fluid and sells it to original equipment manufacturers (OEMs).
 Our OEM partners have third party approvals (such as UL and/or FM) for the fire suppression system, including both hardware and software.
 Systems can be customised to match the needs of the area being protected.
 Contact a system manufacturer.